 The current Leopard regime looks to recapture the on-field success of 1990's when the Leopards were a dominant force within the Southern California Intercollegiate Athletic Conference and West Region.
 From 1991-96, La Verne sported a 46-8-1 mark, winning three straight SCIAC championships (1993-95) along with two consecutive unbeaten regular seasons in addition to earning the school's first-ever NCAA playoff berth in 1994.
 This span included a 21-game regular season winning streak as well as a 25-game SCIAC winning streak.

 La Verne enjoyed a wealth of success in recent years as the 1990s summoned in the era of excellence as the Leopards produced winning seasons in eight of the 10 seasons.
 The future looks extremely bright as a new foundation of Coach Krich has brought renewed enthusiasm among fans, students and alumni.

 The mission of the Leopard football program is to distinguish itself as a quality athletic program through the pursuit of excellence based on sound educational principles and practices that operate within the philosophy and guidelines of the University of La Verne, the SCIAC conference, and the NCAA Division III.

-As a program, emphasis lies in the following: graduation within four years; a well-rounded, diversified education; active participation within all aspects of the campus community; and overwhelming success both on and off the football field.
-We hold the tradition of the ULV football graduates in great honor, and recognize their legacy in both the university community, and the football program.
+As a program, the emphasis lies in the following: graduation within four years; a well-rounded, diversified education; active participation within all aspects of the campus community; and overwhelming success both on and off the football field.
+We hold the tradition of the ULV football graduates in great honor and recognize their legacy in both the university community and the football program.